 Athens Services (Athens) has provided solid waste and street sweeping services for Hermosa Beach since 2013 and 2010, respectively.
 Both agreements were set to expire in June 2021 and were extended an additional 24 months per the terms of the agreements.
-Athens Services submitted informal proposals to the City for the purpose of discussing an amendment to the current agreements and extension of the terms.
-Staff recommends Council consider the proposals and provide staff direction on the most desirable option to proceed with negotiations.
-Alternatively, should Council desire to pursue a new agreement, direct staff to proceed with the Request for Proposals (RFP) process.
+Athens Services submitted informal proposals to the City for the purpose of discussing amendment of the current agreements and extension of the terms.
+At its May 10, 2022 meeting, Council considered the proposals and provided staff direction on the most desirable option to proceed with negotiations.
+Staff negotiated with Athens to refine its proposal and presents the revised offer and terms for Council's approval.
+Should Council accept the revised proposal, staff would proceed with the required Proposition 218 notification and process regarding the proposed rate changes and prepare the agreement amendments for execution.